The Future Firefighter Podcast

 I am sharing all of these different shift assignments to paint a picture of all the various work schedules one could have in their Fire Service career.
 In my earlier years as a seasonal wildland firefighter, I would work a whole 28 days in a pay period.
 This was known as “Blocking out,” a pay period.
 If you were fortunate, one could block out two pay periods in a row if you were on a lightning siege or a significant campaign fire in Southern California.
 I met my soon-to-be bride during this schedule and discovered more to life than just being a firefighter.

 Over the last seven years I have been married to my bride, I have struggled with maintaining the work-life balance for various reasons.
 The demands of a public servant are extreme with overtime, shift trades, mandatory training, off-duty community events, union meetings, and of course, vacation - sick coverage.
 It is extremely easy to pour yourself into the demanding role of a public servant in the fire service.
-It is also very easy to let the fire life consume you!
+Unfortunately, it is also very easy to let the fire life consume you!